Smokefree and smiling: helping dental patients to quit tobacco

 delivering brief interventions in a dental practice setting:

-Ensure that the patient is ready to stop smoking and to stop for good.
+Ensure that the patient is ready to stop smoking and to

 Highlight the benefits of quitting and show the effects of tobacco use on the oral tissues.